new-church/sc-www/content/contact/_index.md

 ---
-title: Contact us, and membership
+title: Contact us
-description: Contact the Swedenborg Association of Australia
+description: Contact the Swedenborg Centre
 ---

 # Sign up for monthly Swedenborg Centre enews emails
 [Click here](https://mailchi.mp/4f0d6f13e724/sign-up-for-swedenborg-centre-enews) to add your email address to the list for receiving the monthly Swedenborg Centre enews by email.

-# Swedenborg Association Of Australia (SAA) Membership
+# Swedenborg Centre
-The SAA is set up to benefit people who are interested in Swedenborg.
-Member benefits are:
+The Swedenborg Centre is set up to connect with people who are interested in Swedenborg.
-- 20% discount on Swedenborg Centre purchases
-- discount rates for lectures, seminars and workshops
-- quarterly _Candela_ newsletter (can also be accessed on the website)
-- annual complimentary item, for yourself or to share
-- connect with other members living in the same area if you're interested

-For enquiries about membership please phone (02) 9416 2812.
+For enquiries please phone (02) 9416 2812.

-For the SAA constitution [click here](https://static.swedenborg.com.au/pdf/constitution.pdf)
+As at April 2026, the Swedenborg Association of Australia (SAA) has applied to NSW Fair Trading for its dissolution and are awaiting their approval.
+Meanwhile, for the SAA constitution [click here](https://static.swedenborg.com.au/pdf/constitution.pdf)

 # The Swedenborg Centre
-(which is the Registered Office of the Swedenborg Association of Australia Inc) is located at:
+(the Registered Office of the Swedenborg Association of Australia Inc) is located at:

 ***4 Shirley Road, Roseville NSW  2069,  Australia***